 ‘History of the Conquest of Peru represents an author’s triumph over his materials,’ observed Donald G. Darnell, one of the historian’s several biographers.
 ‘Prescott exploits to the fullest any opportunities for dramatic effects that history might provide him. . . .
 If there is one [distinguishing] feature of the Conquest of Peru . . . it is the portrayal of the Spanish character, that striking fusion of courage, cruelty, pride, and gallows humor. . . .
 We seem to be overhearing dialogue and observing firsthand the interaction between the Spaniards as they struggle for control of an empire. . . .
 Although Peru lacks a noble protagonist . . . it is still an immensely readable history.
 The description of the Inca civilization, particularly its wealth, the precise explanation of the cause of the conflict between the conquerors, and the depiction of the Spanish character–these together with the careful research, the sheer abundance of anecdotes, and the exploitation of primary materials all contribute to the history’s continuing popularity.’

-William Hickling Prescott, the renowned American historian who chronicled the rise and fall of the Spanish empire, was born in Salem, Massachusetts, on May 4, 1796.
-His grandfather had commanded colonial forces at the Battle of Bunker Hill during the… More about William H. Prescott
+William H. Prescott, the renowned American historian who chronicled the rise and fall of the Spanish empire, was born in Salem, Massachusetts, in 1796.
+His greatest work, History of the Conquest of Mexico, was published in 1843.
+He died of… More about William H. Prescott

 Ebook | $2.99

 Published by Modern Library Nov 01, 2000| 734 Pages| ISBN 9780679641773